SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 Everything is automagically converted from the Github repository.

-The sidebar is the only feature that need to be maintained apart. (located at `.vuepress/config.js`)
+The sidebar is the only feature that needs to be maintained apart. (located at `.vuepress/config.js`)

 More info about the sidebar at the [Official Docs | Sidebar](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar) or you can just check the file.

+## Web Support Known Issues

+The core VuePress Markdown library responsible for creating the headers anchor links is faulty, non compliance with github nor any other parser or library I know.
+Avoid special character in headers and duplicated headers in the same page.

 ## Code of Conduct